frederic-perez/AmE-dictionary/data/idioms.md

 __fair enough__ _informal_ :two: __1__ Used for accepting a suggestion, etc. _I think £200 is a reasonable price.
 Fair enough.
 Can I pay you at the end of the week?_ __2__ Used for showing that you think that something is reasonable. _Letting the students work the machines on their own is fair enough, but they do need some training first._
 __fair game__ :four: Legitimately or permissibly targeted for something, such as criticism, use, or discussion. _As the youngest sibling, I’m always fair game for mockery at family events._
 __fair-weather fan__ :two: A person who is supportive of and enthusiastic about a sports team only when that team is performing well. _I°ve been rooting for the home team in their playoff run, but I’ll admit I’m just a fair-weather fan._
+__fairy godmother__ __1__ In children’s fairy tales, a woman with magical powers who appears in order to help others in their time of need. _Cinderella’s fairy godmother helped her get ready for the ball so she could meet Prince Charming._ __2__ Someone who helps others with their problems, usually providing financial assistance. _Thank you so much for helping me with my car repair bill!
+You are my fairy godmother._
+__fall (flat) on (one’s)/its face__
 __fall by the wayside__ __2__ To be discarded, ignored, rejected, or set aside in favor of other considerations or more urgent matters. _With the economy suffering, the president’s plan for environmental reform has increasingly fallen by the wayside._ _Amazon’s once-innovative voice assistant Alexa has fallen by the wayside._
 __fall for (someone or something)__ _A mysterious phantom falls for a beautiful singer._
 __fall from grace__ :two::hammer:
 __fall from the sky__ _This trust doesn’t fall from the sky._
 __fall guy__ A scapegoat; someone who takes the “fall” (consequences) for someone else.
 __fall in place__
+__fall into (someone’s or something’s) hands__ To come into the possession of some person, group, organization, etc., especially when it is undesirable or detrimental to someone else. _If this report falls into the media’s hands, you can expect a full-blown scandal._
 __fall off the back of a truck__ :two: Of goods or merchandise, to be acquired by illegal or dubious means; to come into (someone’s) possession without being paid for. _Danny says he has several laptops and smartphones he wants to sell for cheap—sounds like they fell off the back of a truck to me._
 __fall off the wagon__ :two::hammer:
 __fall on one’s face__